baseboxorg/community-node/doc/rewards_plan.md

 D = Daily reward per voting address: M x V x R

 The M multiplier formula is designed to gradually increase the rate for addresses who have a lifetime history of casting votes and total votes cast.
-It increases with every day that votes are cast, i.e. after 400 days the yield will be approximately twice the introductory rate.
+It increases with every day that votes are cast, e.g. after 400 days the yield will be approximately twice the introductory rate.

 The E component of the M multiplier increases once the address has exceeded 10,000,000 lifetime votes, and caps out after approximately doubling the rate (that cap is based on 260 billion lifetime votes possible).